 So not too long ago, a question was posed to me on LinkedIn – of all places – whether it was possible to find out if a Curtain Wall was “embedded” in another Wall, and if so, can we get a reference to that Wall.
 Now, the person asking, reached out to me partially by mistake, thinking that I am a maintainer of Clockwork package.
 Just to set the record straight here, I am not.
 That’s Andreas, and he rocks!
 I would love to have as much passion, patience and perseverance to keep maintaining a single Dynamo package for so many years.
 I am a little less “single focused” so to speak, and get easily distracted with new shiny toys.
 Sorry about that.
 Anyways, the question was really about one of Andreas’ nodes that would list out “inserts”.
 That node uses some of the new Revit APIs that are available since 2019 if I am not mistaken, and would allow you to get references to Elements that are hosted by the Element in question ie. Wall.
 Now, it doesn’t work in reverse though.
 There is no API to ask the Revit DB to return an Element that is hosting an “embedded” Curtain Wall.
 Having said that let’s talk about why is that in this particular case, because that’s not the case for all other Types.

 So, let’s first define what an “embedded Curtain Wall” is.
 Specifically, what an “embedded” means.
 So I had a problem understanding that in context of a Wall.
 For me, when someone says embedded, it meant that one Element is hosting another ie. Family with a nested Family inside of it.
 That would mean that one Family is embedded inside of another.
 Another example would be a Curtain Wall hosting a Curtain Panel, where Curtain Panel would be “embedded” inside of the Curtain Wall.
 Question that I had, was, what does it mean to “embed” a Curtain Wall inside of a Wall.
+Contact a wallpaper removal company near you for more help.
 The answer was this:

 Someone might say.
 Hola!
 Hola!
 Wait a minute.
 That’s not embedded.
 Technically that Curtain Wall has cut a hole in that other Wall, and just occupies a space that used to belong to it.
 Yup.
 That would be correct.
 So when you draw one Wall, over another, Revit interprets that operation as a “boolean”.
 It will subtract geometry from one Wall, to make room for another.
 However, they are not linked to each other in any way.
 The database holds this information internally to be able to calculate the amount of geometry that is being cut away, but it doesn’t expose that to the end user via an API.
 So back to our original question: If I have the Curtain Wall, how do I know which Wall it’s slicing and dicing?
 Well that’s simple: